How do I get the OnSIP Mobile app? What phones and operating systems are supported?

 My video/audio is laggy/robotic.
 What can I do?

-You may have too many applications and/or resource intensive application open.
+You may have too many applications and/or resource-intensive applications open.
 Exiting out of them can drastically improve the OnSIP app's performance.
 Another possibility is that your internet bandwidth (or your caller/callee's internet connection if they are calling via a web browser) isn’t sufficient to support web calling.
 We recommend business-grade internet connectivity for optimal call quality.